hbctraining/Intro-to-rnaseq-hpc-O2/lessons/06_assessing_quality.md

 $ cd ~/unix_workshop/rnaseq/raw_data
 ```

 Before we start using software, we have to load the environments for each software package.
-On clusters, this is typically done using a **module** system.
+On the O2 cluster, this is done using an **LMOD** system.

 If we check which modules we currently have loaded, we should not see FastQC.